 Growth processing creates emission data sets for years other than a year for which an emissions inventory is available.
 For example, if an inventory is available for 1996, but the modeling effort involves predicting ozone levels in 2007, then the emissions inventory must be grown to the year 2007.
 Previous versions of this document used the term "projection" for this function; in this version, however, "projection" refers to both growth of emissions (which is covered in this subsection) and control of emissions (addressed in Section 2.14, "Control processing" [78]).
-The Cntlmat program performs both growth and control functions.
-For growth processing, Cntlmat creates a growth matrix that contains the growth factors for each source and pollutant in the inventory.
-The Grwinven program then combines the growth matrix with the emission inventory to create a grown emission inventory.
+The CntImat program performs both growth and control functions.
+For growth processing, CntImat creates a growth matrix that contains the growth factors for each source and pollutant in the inventory.
+The Grwinven program then combines the growth matrix with the emission inventory.